HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 Birthdate:01-01-1914 <br />
 Gender: Male </td>
 <td>Input: Above criteria can be entered <br />
 Output: All identity information is displayed for the patient.
 This is for a patient record that has partial information in some fields.
-The patient has:
+The patient has: <br />
 <li>A not validated physical address</li>
 <li>Partial date of death</li>
 <li>Partial date of birth</li></td>